 Stream of Life wants to help!
 Contribute with a 30 euro per month sponsorship.

-Emmanuel Bakubulinda was born on 13 April 2013.
+Emmanuel was born in 2013.
 Left by his father, he is the oldest of three children.
 His mother is a single parent.
 She is working but the income is just enough to rent the little hut and provide a little food for her family of four.

 She can not afford school fees for her children.
 The children spend the days in the slums and have no chance to escape poverty.
 For Emmanuel, the eldest, it would be something special to find a godmother or godparent.

-Christabell Suubi was born on 22 August 2008.
+Christabell was born in 2008.
 Her father had an accident and is bedridden.
 He is cared for by Christabell’s grandmother.
 Her mother has no work and does not care about the family.